Top Men’s Snowboards for 23/24

 MSRP: $600

-The Proto Slinger snowboard from Never Summer is an awesome choice for a freestyle board, or for newer snowboarders looking for a fun, smooth ride.
-It has a super soft flex for playfulness and forgiveness when throwing tricks in the park or off side hits.
-The Shockwave Rocker Camber makes this a really flowy board, and the asymmetrical edge holds on hard carves.
-The Proto Slinger is not a one trick pony, however.
-“Not only is this board the end-all be-all of freestyle snowboards,” Never Summer boasts, “it also excels where a freestyle snowboard isn’t supposed to.
-It’s a pow floating, trench digging, huge boosting, soft flexing oxymoron.”
+The Proto Slinger snowboard from Never Summer is a great choice for a freestyle board or for those looking for a fun, smooth ride.
+It has a soft flex for playfulness and forgiveness when throwing tricks in the park or offside hits.
+The Shockwave Rocker Camber makes this a flowy board, and the asymmetrical edge holds on hard carves.
+The Proto Slinger is not a one-trick pony, however.
+“Not only is this board the end-all-be-all of freestyle snowboards,” Never Summer boasts, “it also excels where a freestyle snowboard isn’t supposed to – everywhere else on the hill.”
 Intermediate and advanced riders alike will enjoy this board.

 Bataleon Surfer (Powder)